lsst-sqre/squash-bokeh/README.md

 make keys
 ```

-Create the `tls-certs` secret used in the deployment configuration.
+then create the `tls-certs` secret used in the deployment configuration.

 ```
 make secret